nf-core/differentialabundance/README.md

 ## Introduction

-**nf-core/differentialabundance** is a bioinformatics pipeline that can be used to analyse data represented as matrices, compararing groups of observations to generate differential statistics and downstream analayses.
+**nf-core/differentialabundance** is a bioinformatics pipeline that can be used to analyse data represented as matrices, comparing groups of observations to generate differential statistics and downstream analyses.
 The initial feature set is built around RNA-seq, but we anticipate rapid expansion to include other platforms.

 **nf-core/differentialabundance** is a bioinformatics best-practice analysis pipeline for differential abundance analysis.